SEE (Single Event Effect)

 SESB (Single Event Snap-Back)

-Similar to SEL, this occurs when avalanche multiplication triggers a parasitic path in the affected transistor, which remains conducting until reset.
+A Single Event Snap-Back (SESB) is similar to SEL and occurs when avalanche multiplication activates a parasitic conduction path in a transistor, which remains active until the power is cycled.